adekroon/judging-ingredients/README.md

 # judging ingredients
 This project created a main function which uses user input to run functions.
 User input is amount of ingredients (eg: flour, eggs, water) or type of ingredients (eg: flour, oil).
-The main function uses several functions which compare user input to rules.
-These rules define the 'correct' amount or type of ingredient needed to make simple bread.
+The main function uses several functions which compare user input to a standard value.
+These standard values define the 'correct' amount or type of ingredient needed to make simple bread.
 The program will output judgement on whether bread can be made from input repsonses.

 ## how to run
 To run the project, Python will need to be installed.